Everyday, Again

 Then you will know I am truly listening to what you say.

-If I can remember to do all of this in every interaction I have
+And only when I remember to do all of this in every interaction I have:

-Then, only Then, will I be a great listener too!
+Then, only Then, will I be a great listener!

 Shilalekh in Madhuri